SAP-samples/teched2025-CA163/exercises/TechEd2025_ETDc_Hands-on_Script.md

 <img src="media/image67.png" alt="image67.png" width="602" height="240">

 - Finally, return to the Manage Alerts app.
-Filter for Alert(s) pertaining to your pattern xx_PWHashAttack.
+Filter for Alert(s) pertaining to your pattern ##_PWHashAttack.
 Have a look at the "trigger" field, detailing the resource and the user (pseudonym) responsible for creating the alert (if necessary, expand the text/field).